-(1) The Bank shall have a strategic plan for the execution of its management assignment.
-This plan shall be updated regularly and in the event of significant changes.
+(1) The Executive Board shall have a strategic plan for the execution of its management assignment.
+This plan shall be updated regularly and in the event of significant changes in the management.

-(2) The Bank shall regularly evaluate the extent to which the goals in the strategic plan have been achieved.
+(2) The Executive Board shall regularly evaluate the extent to which the goals in the strategic plan have been achieved.